nesterione/nesterione.github.io/cv.md

 I am actively participating in many activities aimed at growing people, I am glad to help motivated people to develop in the IT-field, I joy to see your shining eyes.

 Therefore, I am happy to take part as a participant or organizer for meetups, conferences, hackathons.
-I open to consultations about any related to my experience topics.
+I'm open to consultations about any related to my experience topics.

 ### 📢 Driving Community and Conference Speaker